This lesson will cover the following topics:

 01 Getting Started

-This tutorial covers how to pass parameters through the URL including:
+This tutorial covers how to pass parameters through the URL, including:

 • Encrypting Salesforce record IDs